-WordPress optimisation
+WordPress optimisation.

 Something I get asked to do a lot is to optimise existing WordPress websites to improve Google’s Page Speed Score and other test results.

-This is a long read, but there is a good reason why.
 WordPress optimisation is a crucial part of any website project or SEO campaign.
 If you’d rather chat about this, call me on 07879 420 506, if I don’t pick up, email me here and we’ll book a call.

 Why should you improve your WordPress websites’ score in the various free online tests?